mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 Specs:

 * Due Tuesday 11/7 by 2:30pm.
-* Embed/publish on your website.
+* Embed/publish 1+ visualization your website.
 * Include 150-300 words on why you selected this visualization.
   * What did you learn about your data from this visualization, if anything?
   * What about the methodology worked or didn't work?
   * Are there issues with the data that the visualization illuminates or disguises?
-  * Does this method of visualization require you to
 * Indicate which tool/method you used to produce this visualization.
 * Reference the comments from your peer reviewer.